 Gear-deploy gain, flap-step gain

 A gear-deploy shudder fires on any gear-handle move.
 A flap-step shudder fires on any non-zero step — both extension and retraction.
-(Early v1 fired only on extension; a bug that we fixed on the port.)

-Safety gate: stale-telemetry watchdog
+Safety gate: pause + stale-telemetry watchdog

 Combined output